AOIPLab/Metricks/README.md

 # AOIP Lab Additions:

 - Bug Fixes to the Coordinate_Mosaic_Metrics_MAP script.
-- Density map analysis scripts located in the MAP_Analysis folder.
+- Several density map analysis scripts located in the MAP_Analysis folder.
-	- Isodensity_Contours folder contains scripts to create and plot isodensity contours at varying percentiles.
-	- Matrix_Operations folder contains scripts for mathematical operations to be performed on the Maps (subration and averaging)
-	- PCD_CDC folder contains PCD_CDC_Analysis which determines the peak cone density and the cone density centroid, PCD_CDC_Location_Comparison_95_CI which compares PCD and CDC locations between either graders or window size and creates an error ellipse for the 95 percentile confidence interval, Density_at_Distance_from_PCD which finds the density at a specific point away from the PCD, and cells_within_radius_from_PCD which finds the ammount of cells within a user specified radius (um) from the PCD.
+	- Descriptions of all scripts and instructions located in the Instruction Documents folder.